Transgender people in South Korea

-Transgender is a term describing someone with a gender identity inconsistent with that which was assigned to them at birth.
+Transgender is a term describing someone with a gender identity inconsistent with their gender assigned at birth.
 In South Korea, transgender communities exist and obtaining gender affirmation surgery is possible, but there are many barriers for transgender people in the country.
 The former head of the LGBT Human Rights of Korea once stated that "Of all sexual minorities, transgender is the lowest class.
 They are often abandoned by their families and most of them drop out of school because of bullying.
 The inconsistency between their appearance and their citizen identification numbers often makes it hard for them to land decent jobs."

 History of transgender people in Korea

 Early history

 On August 13, 1955, the Seoul Red Cross Hospital successfully performed the first gender reassignment surgery in Korea.

 History of transgender people in the entertainment industry

 Since then, there have been multiple transgender people in the public eye in South Korea since the early 2000s.
 The second person in South Korea to legally change their sex was Harisu (하리수), a South Korean singer, model, and actress.
 To "create a space for the many who have hurt like I do and are isolated a little with seniors and juniors" Harisu opened "Tran-Mix in Apgujeong, Seoul in June 2009.
 Lady (레이디) debuted in 2005 with four members, Sinae (신애), Sahara (사하라), Binu (비누), and Yuna (유나) and was the country's first all transgender group.
 The group was inspired by the emergence of Harisu and her subsequent rise to fame.
 They later disbanded in 2007.
 South Korean model and singer Choi Han-bit (최한빛) debuted in the girl group Mercury (머큐리) in 2016.